 A foolish person might put forward the following counter-argument: Walt does worse.
 But that is not the point.
 Walt does terrible things and is an interesting character.
 Skyler does awful things and is a boring character.
 There is no intrinsic battle of the sexes here.
 Both could be fascinating characters, or both could be dull.
 It is hard to watch Skyler not because she is a woman, but because nobody enjoys seeing a character who is tediously unpleasant, and goes on being tediously unpleasant.

 Some viewers might still want to sympathize with Skyler, suggesting her character faults are all somewhat excused by blaming Walt.
 But there comes a point where a character has to be the character they are, without justifying every action as a reaction to others.
 I find I have most antipathy to characters who are needlessly unpleasant, nasty or vicious to other characters who have never caused them harm.
-The definition of Skyler’s negativity occurs in an episode called ‘Buyout’, which was the 6th episode in the final season.
+The epitome of Skyler’s negativity is found in an episode called ‘Buyout’, which was the 6th episode in the final season.
 Skyler returns home late, to find Jesse, Walt’s accomplice, talking with Walt.
 Jesse is a stranger to her; they have never met.
 Jesse is sorry for intruding on Skyler’s home life.
 He immediately states he will leave, appears uncomfortable, and he shows no desire to upset Skyler.
 Walt insists on Jesse’s staying.
 As instructed by Walt, Skyler prepares a meal, and then all three sit at the table.
 When taking her seat, Skyler holds a bottle of wine closely, and pours herself a very large measure.
 She barely touches her meal, and drinks from the glass whilst holding it in both hands.
 Jesse is visibly very uncomfortable, and he seeks to change the mood at the table.
 He makes polite conversation, complementing Skyler for the meal she has cooked.
 Skyler responds by being atrociously rude, making Jesse feel even more unwelcome.
 Is Skyler’s behaviour indicative of a good-natured and well-mannered human being, or is this the hallmark of someone who is rude and self-important?
 Whatever Skyler’s justification for being horrid to her husband, she is not entitled to have any opinion about Jesse, a man she really knows nothing about.
 And yet, Skyler is childish and uncouth, revelling in an opportunity to drag a stranger into her fight with her husband.

 Contrary to all the awful things that Skyler does, Anna Gunn claims there are some good aspects to Skyler’s personality.
 She wrote that: